karlnicholas/dukes-forest/readme.md

 * Create the database user and password in your `MySQL` server.
 Give this user full privileges to the `forest` schema.
 This username and password will need to be added to your `Forest` datasource.

 * Create the schema.
 There is an issue with having JPA auto create the schema and load the data.
 It works, but it works for both dukes-shipment and dukes-store.
 The create sql script won't create the database twice, but the load sql script will load twice, so let's just do it by hand because I have commented out the create and load properties in the entities persistence.xml file.
-The create.sql script is in entities/src/main/resources/META-INF/sql/create.sql.
+The create.sql script is in `entities/src/main/resources/META-INF/sql/create.sql`.

 * Load the default data.
-The load.sql script is in entities/src/main/resources/META-INF/sql/load.sql.
+The load data.sql script is in `entities/src/main/resources/META-INF/sql/data.sql`.

 ##### Wildfly procedures.

-* Run `mvn clean verify` from the dukes-forest directory.
-This will build 3 jar files and 3 war files, `events.jar`, `entities.jar`, `dukes-resources.jar`, and `dukes-payment.war`, `dukes-shipment.war`, and `dukes-store.war`, in that order.
+* Pick a Wildfly configuration file to work with: **Be sure you are running the `standalone-full` version.**, or at least have JMS messaging enabled ( I used the standalone-full.xml, I don't know the exact configuration needed, but standalone-full.xml worked).

-* Pick a Wildfly configuration file to work with: **Be sure you are running the `standalone-full` version.**, or at least you have enabled JMS messaging ( I used the standalone-full.xml, I don't know the exact configuration needed, but standalone-full.xml worked).
+* You can either edit and run the wildfly-commands.cli command line file found in dukes-forest/wildfly-commands.cli, you can can manually do each step below.

 * Add `mysql jdbc driver` to Wildfly if you have not already done so.
 See [Migrating a Java EE App from GlassFish to WildFly ](http://wildfly.org/news/2014/02/06/GlassFish-to-WildFly-migration/) and [DataSource configuration](https://docs.jboss.org/author/display/WFLY9/DataSource+configuration) for specific details.